ibm-cloud-docs/discovery/building.md

 In the preceding example, you could query the relation type by accessing `enriched_text.relations.type`.

 The related entities are listed in the `arguments`.
-For a list of the entity types that the Relation Extraction enrichment can identify, see [Entity types specific to Relation Extraction](/docs/discovery?topic=discovery-relation-types#specific-entity-types).

 The `score` ranges from `0.0` to `1.0`.
 The higher the score, the more relevant the relation.